 After the completion of each HSC assessment task, students are required to sign off to confirm that the mark entered in the school's system is accurate.
 Each sign off should only include the mark for that task.
-Ranks are only provided on school reports.

 Reports contain indicative ranks calculated from marks available at the time.
 There may be extenuating occasions where the school rank on the students' reports is different to the NESA ranks.